Empower Yourself and Your Business with Food Safety

 - foods containing eggs (cooked or raw)

-- Ready-to-eat foods containing any of the above foods, for example, sandwiches and sushi.
+- Ready-to-eat foods containing any of the above foods, such as sandwiches and sushi.

 Eggs and risk

-Eggs, especially raw and lightly cooked eggs have been associated with a large number of food poisoning outbreaks as bacteria can be found on the shell or inside an egg, especially if it is cracked or dirty.
-Foods that contain raw or just cooked eggs are at higher risk of food contamination and food poisoning.
+Eggs, especially raw and lightly cooked eggs, have been associated with a large number of food poisoning outbreaks.
+Bacteria can be found on the shell or inside an egg, especially if it is cracked or dirty.
+Foods that contain raw or lightly cooked eggs are at higher risk of food contamination and food poisoning.

 Menu items commonly associated with food poisoning are sauces such as mayonnaise, aioli and hollandaise; spreads, such as ‘egg butter’; desserts, such as mousse and tiramisu; and drinks, such as eggnog and high-protein smoothies.